-- Screening must be done through the company approved by Skate Canada and must show a status of “Clear”
+- Complete a screening through BackCheck, the company approved by Skate Canada and must show a status of “Clear”

-- Must hold a NCCP status of CanSkate In-training or higher or must be a CanPowerSkate Coach
+- Hold a NCCP status of CanSkate In-training or higher or must be a CanPowerSkate Coach

-- NCCP certified coaches only are responsible for maintaining their certification in the Locker through professional development as per the Coaching Association of Canada’s Maintenance of Certification Policy.
+- NCCP certified coaches only are required to maintain a renewed certification status in the Locker by completing professional development (PD) activities and earning PD points per the Coaching Association of Canada’s NCCP Maintenance of Certification Policy

-- Have agreed to Skate Canada’s Code of Ethics
+- Completed the Skate Canada Code of Ethics eLearning module

-- Complete the Respect in Sport Activity Leader Training.
-A coach must be re-certified in this training every 3-years.
+- Complete the Respect in Sport Activity Leader Training eLearning module every 3 years

-- In addition to the rights afforded to Registered Professional Coaches in Good Standing as articulated in the Skate Canada Bylaws, all Registered Professional Coaches in Good Standing are given the following privileges:
+- In addition to the rights afforded to Registered Coaches in Good Standing as articulated in the Skate Canada Bylaws, all Registered Coaches in Good Standing are given the following privileges:

 Permission to use the Skate Canada logo in professional material (including but not limited to resumes, business cards, LinkedIn, etc.)